 If you’re mattress shopping and come across this site, you’re bound to click on it even if you aren’t yet sure if you want to buy from them.

 As they sell relatively expensive luxury mattresses, the visitor might freely enter their email address in exchange for a discount and free offer.

 Salesforce is one of the only companies that intertwines a case study with their CTA.

-It’s brilliant because rather than saying why their product is wonderful, they show how it’s generated success for their customers.
+It’s brilliant because rather than saying why their product is wonderful, they show how generates success for their customers.

-Approaching the prospect from a data-driven standpoint (20x more property tours) also adds credibility to their brand.
+Approaching the prospect from a data-driven standpoint (drive a 62% increase in customers) also adds credibility to their brand.